5D Smiles Dental Implant Center

 The connector piece that sits on top of the implant body and holds your final crown in place.
 It is custom-shaped to match the emergence profile of a natural tooth.
 A well-fitted abutment is critical for healthy gum contour and a natural appearance.

 The visible, tooth-shaped cap bonded or screwed onto the abutment after the implant has integrated.
 At 5D Smiles, crowns are milled from monolithic zirconia for strength and life-like appearance.
-Zirconia crowns carry a lifetime warranty against fracture at our practice.
+Zirconia crowns are covered under our 10-year biological warranty (crown fractures included).

 The biological process by which living bone grows into the micro-textured surface of a titanium implant, locking it in place without adhesives or cement.
 The term was coined by Swedish orthopedist Per-Ingvar Branemark in 1952.
 Typical osseointegration takes 8 to 16 weeks, depending on bone density and the patient's healing biology.